johbo/johpkgs/README.rst

 * Manage a shared set of configuration files to use on different machines, by installing `johbo-config`.

-* Provide custom packages which are not ni `nixpkgs`.
+* Provide custom packages which are not in `nixpkgs`.

 Dependencies